18F/performance-gov-research/performance-tools.md

 Agencies use many different software packages for tracking and collecting performance data.
 The tools listed here were included by 16 CFO agencies as part of a [survey](https://drive.google.com/drive/folders/0B2stDO5hLAHkZUxPYy04X3F3dk0) for performance.gov.
+We define "performance tool" as any software or system that agencies are using for budeget formulation, business intelligence, or performance management.

-We can't guarantee the accuracy of this page–it represents initial research of team members, and could be incomplete or become out-of-date.
+We can't guarantee the accuracy of this page — it represents initial research of team members, and could be incomplete or become out-of-date.

-## Performance tools

-### Budget Formulation and Execution Manager (BFEM)
+## Budget Formulation and Execution Manager (BFEM)

 Used by Treasury, NASA, DOE, DOI, and others.
 About [14 agencies in total](https://www.tcg.com/our-work/treasury-budget-formulation-execution-manager-bfem-more-bang-for-your-buck/).